onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-05-16-2025.md

 **This sprint**

 1. Onboard 5 new consensus nodes run by QuickNode.
-2. Continue Flow tokenomics discussion with Dete
+2. Continue Flow tokenomics framework discussion with Dete

 ---